Honors Capstone Project

 My project takes off from Lynch’s argument that interiority is an ideological formation that emerged out of a cultural taste for depth.
 Through fanfiction and cognitive science theory, I show that her argument about Watt and Austen is still relevant when applied to today’s interactions with Austen.
 Furthermore, I show that the definition of depth changes based on the group hoping to invoke it.

 Peters, Nicole Catherine, "Constructing Depth through Jane: Contemporary Interactions between Austen and Interiority" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 129.

 Creative Commons License